 Another side of financial policy is capital investment.
 All companies need to make some form of capital investment for things such as new factories or new drug patents.
 These require money to be spent today for a potential but uncertain gain in the future.

-The risk here is that a company either invests poorly, such as building factories that will only be marginally profitable or investing in drug research which fails to produce a new “blockbuster” product, or it doesn’t invest enough, preferring to reduce capital expenditure in order to boost short-term profits and dividends.
+The risk here is that a company either invests poorly, such as building factories that will only be marginally profitable or investing in drug research that fails to produce a new “blockbuster” product, or it doesn’t invest enough, preferring to reduce capital expenditure in order to boost short-term profits and dividends.

 Knowing whether or not a company is investing enough will be very hard for us as outside investors, but we can look to see if a company has a clear and transparent target rate of return for any capital investment.